thoughtspot/thoughtspot.github.io/_end-user/slack/use-spot.md

    ![]({{ site.baseurl }}/images/slack-1.png "Invite spot")

 4. Click invite them to join.
-5. Ask Spot for help.
+5. Ask him for help.

-   If this is the first time you’ve commanded the app, Spot tells you:
+   If this is the first time you’ve commanded him, Spot tells you:

    ![]({{ site.baseurl }}/images/spot-2.png "Spot speaks")